jdeitelzweig/spotify_playlist_stats/README.md

 Rather than using the Spotify API itself, this is meant to work with CSV data output by [Exportify](https://github.com/watsonbox/exportify).

+## Usage

+To generate a full set of statistics and figures for your playlist csv, run `python generate_stats.py <path_to_data> <output_path>`

-Displaying custom names for users and timezone adjustmentts can be specified in a JSON configuration file with the following format:
+Displaying custom names for users and timezone adjustments can be specified in a JSON configuration file with the following format:
 ```json
 {
     "<spotify_user_id>": {